ChessMax/awesome-programming-languages/README.md

 - [Keli](https://github.com/KeliLanguage/compiler) - Keli is a general purpose programming language where its semantics are mostly based on the pure functional programming model (as of Haskell's) which includes user-defined algebraic datatypes, case matching and higher-order functions, while its syntactic structure is strongly influenced by Smalltalk's message sending syntax, such as the unary, binary and keywords messages.
 - [Kit](https://github.com/kitlang/kit) - Kit is a programming language designed for creating concise, high performance cross-platform applications.
 Kit compiles to C, so it's highly portable; it can be used in addition to or as an alternative to C, and was designed with game development in mind.
 # L:
+- [Lever](https://github.com/cheery/lever/) - Lever programming language is dynamically typed language designed & programmed by Henri Tuhola.
+It has capabilities to absorb features from other languages.
+Otherwise it is very generic purpose programming system with a hint of inclination towards interactive graphics and audio programming.
 # M:
 - [MANOOL](https://github.com/rusini/manool) - MANOOL is a programming language designed with an idea to maximize the expressive power / implementation complexity ratio.
 - [Mash](https://github.com/RoPi0n/mash-lang) - Untyped, lightweight, crossplatform OOP language.